Raigyo/unity-3d-archviz/Readme.md

 #### 3.2.3.
 Script: [HitBehaviour.cs](scripts/HitBehaviour.cs)

-Script that uses raycast especially in Spot Points Mode to manage the click on arrows.
+Script that uses raycast especially in Hotspots Mode to manage the click on arrows.

 It could be used for some other actions in each mode because the camera used is send by LevelManager.cs.